-Class Descriptions & Registration
+Class Descriptions & Dress Code

 PRE-BALLET – Light Blue Leotard

 Creative movement and pre-ballet for Preschool aged children.
 This class focuses on listening to music, rhythm, coordination, and beginning ballet movements.
+Ages 3 to 5.

 BALLET 1 – Light Pink Leotard